CQC

 • We are in the process of replacing our registered CQC manager.

-For additional information please contact our operations manager Sarah Maroney at coremedicalsolutions.co.uk
+For additional information please contact our Operations Director Sarah Lazzari@coremedicalsolutions.co.uk.

 Best Regards